DAMEDIC/fhir-toolbox-go/README.md

 ### Other Examples

 You can find more examples in [`./examples/`](./examples/o).
-The [`facade`](./examples/facade/main.go) example shows how to build custom FHIR facades on top of legacy data sources using the capabilities API.
+The [`mock`](./examples/mock/main.go) example shows how to build custom FHIR® facades on top of legacy data sources using the capabilities API.
-The [`proxy`](./examples/proxy/main.go) example uses the generic API to forward all requests to another FHIR server.
+The [`proxy`](./examples/proxy/main.go) example uses the generic API to forward all requests to another FHIR® server.

 ```sh
 go run ./examples/proxy https://server.fire.ly/